minefold/pinky/README.md

 ## Deployment

 * send stop command to pinky
-* box transitions to stopping state which ignores every command
+* pinky stops popping jobs so they queue up
-* waits for internal jobs to finish (chris can use semaphores, we will use fancy GO things)
+* waits for running jobs to finish
 * exit
 * (upstart restarts the process)

 ## Redis